patrickstocklin/challonge-scraper/README.md

 I really enjoy TourneyLocator's Monday Night Melee dataset.
 As of writing this, it has ~200 weekly brackets for Super Smash Brothers Melee.
 Almost 4 years of Melee tournament-data.

+If you want to borrow, please take note of what cURL commands are being made and modify them accordingly.
+I'm too lazy at the moment to make this work for all series of brackets.

 For further information, visit the [Challonge API Documentation](https://api.challonge.com/v1)